gerald-e/WADSBP_AirBnB/Readme.md

 ﻿## Project Write a data science blog post

-1. Installations
-2. Project Motivation
+1. Project Motivation
-3. Questions answered
+2. Questions answered
-4. Method and Results
+3. Method and Results
-3. File Descriptions
+4. File Descriptions
-4. Used Libraries
+5. Used Libraries
+6. Installations and Dependencies
-5. Licensing, Authors, Acknowledgements, etc.
+7. Licensing, Authors, Acknowledgements, etc.

-## Installations

 ## Project Motivation

-Wie kann mir AirBnB bei meiner nächsten Wohnung passend zu meinem neuen Job helfen?
-Ich will mir es sparen in der Gegend rum zu fahren (Zeit und Geld) --> Es soll für den ersten Eindruck helfen.
+How can AirBnB help me with a longer term home search and how can I save a lot of time?
+This analysis should help me with the search to a first impression.

 ## Questions answered

-Wo kann meine Tochter in Berlin am besten Leben.
-Dazu habe ich mir folgende Fragen gestellt:
+In order to keep the effort to find a flat as low as possible I asked myself the following questions:

 What is the booking load?
 How is the district scoring?
 What are the revenues of the district?
-Show me the best place to live
+Where can I find the best place to live?

 The article detailing the key findings of this project can be found [here](https://https://medium.com/p/e0a70f3534ac/).